hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 Perhaps worse than the opportunity cost of diverting resources from top-line growth, achieving efficiency gains often **directly hinders impact to top-line growth**.

-Consider a didactic example:
+Consider an illustrative example:

-- `company` is hyper growth-oriented
+- UnlimitedTech is a hyper growth-oriented company
-- `product` team has 20 engineers
+- Their product team has 20 ICs
-- `infra` team has 10 engineers
+- Their infra team has 10 ICs

-From an opportunity cost perspective, the 10 engineers on the `infra` team are suboptimally invested resources.
+Because UnlimitedTech is hyper growth-oriented, it's likely most of their product ICs are delivering stronger company-level impact than their infra ICs, purely by nature of their work.

 We can describe this as an ***impact ratio***, the $\text{impact} : \text{execution cost}$ for any resource, team, or org.
-Here, the impact ratio of the `product` team's engineers is substantially higher than that of the `infra` team, meaning it may be sensible to rebalance engineers to the `product` team.
+For UnlimitedTech, we're presuming the product team's impact ratio is substantially higher than that of the infra team (meaning it may be sensible to rebalance infra ICs to product).

-But now consider the downstream effect the `infra` team has on the `product` team.
-The `infra` team develops a new efficiency improvement, which requires 5 `product` engineers to support the migration effort.
-Now, not only are the `infra` team's engineers an opportunity cost due to their reduced impact ratio, they're actually increasing the blast radius of the suboptimally invested resources by decreasing the `infra` team's aggregate impact ratio.
+But it's worse than just lower impact: consider the downstream effect infra has on product.
+The infra team develops a new efficiency improvement, requiring support from 5 product ICs during the migration.
+Now, not only are the infra ICs an opportunity cost due to their reduced impact ratio, they're actually increasing the blast radius of the suboptimally invested resources by decreasing the product team's aggregate impact ratio.

-That is: **when infra and product orgs are misaligned** on whether the company is prioritizing top-line vs. bottom-line growth, **they literally handicap each other** from accomplishing the highest impact work in the entire company.
+That is: **when infra and product orgs are misaligned** on whether the company is prioritizing top-line vs. bottom-line growth, **they literally handicap each other** from accomplishing a company's highest-impact work.

-## :five: Agility: the antidote to calcification
+## :four: Agility: the antidote to calcification

 ### Agility reduces execution cost